5 Days In Molokai

 Kawakiu Beach - Molokai Hawaii

-To get to the more secluded coves, cross the beach and pick up the trail heading north along the cliff line.
-After a few minutes you’ll get a sense of where to park it, and the further you go out, the less of a chance of seeing a soul.
+Cross the beach and pick up the trail heading north along the cliff line to get to the more secluded coves.
+After a few minutes, you’ll get a sense of where to park it, and the further you go out, the less of a chance you’ll have of seeing a soul.

 Kawakiu Beach golden sand - Molokai Hawaii